- Have you ever wondered what a certified translation is?

 7. What is your coverage area?

 So far we’ve produced official translations for quite a lot of people all over the world, but here are the main three groups:

-There are a number of places we can deliver our stamped certified translations in person or by post: Costa Blanca South, like Torrevieja, Orihuela, San Miguel de Salinas, Los Montesinos, Orihuela Costa, Guardamar, Benijofar, Algorfa, Benejuzar, Alicante, La Marina, Pilar de la Horadada, Rojales; as well as within the Murcia region: Cartagena, San Pedro del Pinatar, San Javier, Sucina, Santiago de la Rivera, Totana, Alhama, Molina de Segura, Fortuna, Yecla, Murcia city.
+There are a number of places we can deliver our stamped certified translations in person or by post: Costa Blanca South, such as Torrevieja, Orihuela, San Miguel de Salinas, Los Montesinos, Orihuela Costa, Guardamar, Benijofar, Algorfa, Benejuzar, Alicante, La Marina, Pilar de la Horadada, Rojales; as well as within the Murcia region: Cartagena, San Pedro del Pinatar, San Javier, Sucina, Santiago de la Rivera, Totana, Alhama, Molina de Segura, Fortuna, Yecla, Murcia city.